JosteinSandKjellsen/hero-app/README.md

 - Interactive personality type exploration
 - Daily statistics and hero generation tracking
 - Gallery view of all generated heroes

+### Session Management

+The application supports multi-location deployments with session-based data organization:

+- **Session-Based Data Isolation**: Create separate sessions for different events, locations, or time periods
+- **Dynamic Session Selection**: Users are prompted to choose their session when multiple are active
+- **Admin Session Management**: Create, edit, activate/deactivate, and delete sessions
+- **Data Preservation**: Heroes and statistics are preserved even when sessions are deleted
+- **Flexible Filtering**: View data by specific session or across all sessions

 ### Personality Quiz & Assessment